 The Queen has two birthdays - her real one - on 21 April, as she was born on 21 April 1926.

-Then a second one - the public celebration - on the second Saturday of June.
+Then a second one - the official celebration - on the second Saturday of June.

-So why two birthdays for the Queen and how does she celebrate them?
+So why does the Queen have two birthdays, and how does she celebrate them?

 In the past, official celebrations to mark a King or Queen's birthday in the UK have been held on a day that isn't their actual birthday.